kadavilrahul/chrome_remote_desktop_and_xrdp/README.md

    - Wait for the installation to complete

 3. On your Ubuntu server:
-   - You will be loggged in with your newly created user credentials
+   - You will be automatically loggged in with your newly created user credentials
    - You may also do it manually if needed by using the command `su $NEW_USER`

 4. Install the Chrome Remote Desktop extension in your Chrome browser